Useful organisations

 Julie’s Bicycle is a not-for-profit organisation working with the arts and creative industries to drive net zero, climate action and wider environmental sustainability.

-The World Resources Institute has produced a guide for the apparel and footwear sector on how to set science based targets and reduce carbon emissions.
+The World Resources Institute has a guide for the apparel and footwear sector on how to set science based targets and reduce carbon emissions.

 Manufacturing